Classic DOS Games

 Giving back to the authors

-To ensure that classic DOS games will always be available, I believe that it is important to support the authors in order to reward them for their hard work and discourage them from discontinuing their games.
+To ensure that these classic games will always be available, I believe that it is important to support the authors in order to reward them for their hard work and discourage them from discontinuing their games.
 The effort of these individuals is the reason the games exist.
 To aid them, I provide pricing for games that are still sold and link to the publisher of every game so that visitors can purchase full versions of the games, or buy newer games from the same author.
 If you enjoy a shareware game, please register it.

-Every line of HTML, CSS and PHP, every graphic, the installation and maintenance of the forum, and every word on every page of this site was written by me.
-The following people deserve special thanks for their invaluable contributions to the site.
+Every line of HTML, CSS and JavaScript, every graphic, the installation and maintenance of the forum, and all of the English text on this site was written by me (DOSGuy), except for reviews added by other users.
+All text in other languages was translated by the following people:

 • Ron Balewski - for answering all of my questions about his games